 Ko Laura McKenzie ahau.

 Tēnā koutou.
 My name is Laura Mckenzie and I am the HoD English at Birkenhead College.
-I aim to investigate how a co-design approach could help enhance the mana of our PoC* pupils and achieve equitable outcomes for students.
+I aim to investigate how a co-design approach could help enhance the mana of our People of Colour (PoC) pupils and achieve equitable outcomes for students.
 I would like to see how co-design could decolonise the process of unit planning.
 I envision units which are then curated by pupils and their whānau on digital platforms.

 Tēnā koutou, kō Monika Limmer ahau.